 I have devised and developed my process for performance art making through a self designed philosophy that weaves together theories of deconstruction, corporeal study, material explorations, and hybrid writing with both solo and collaborative projects.
 I Invite audiences and participants to survey a landscape of collected refractions between the living body and the physical matter.
 The boundaries of performance are left blurry and acknowledge the challenging exchange between performer and viewer.
 By calling out my audience, by getting into close proximity, and by confusing our casual and abstract behaviors, I try to shorten the distance between performance and witness.

 Language as material, is integral to my practice.
 Hybrid writing—the cumulous collaboration between prose and poetry.
 In the unions and collisions of logic systems, emerge visceral feelings and images in writing.
-Integrating the slightly arbitrary with the deeply personal to participate with surrealist narrative.
-I confuse the animacy and leave meaning ambiguous, swiveling off of puns and plays on words.
-Swimming through the matrixes of language, we come up for air in the unreified.
+Integrating the familiar with the strange to participate with surrealist narrative.
+I destabilize the unitary sense of words and leave meaning ambiguous, swiveling off of puns and plays on words.
+Swimming through the sedimentation of language, we come up for air in the unreified.

 My performances are mapped with structures for improvisation that poetically frame perceptual abilities, anatomy, senses, and sensory objects.
 The practice of improvisation is a practice of observing, listening and of participation.
 Improvisation is a place to experience acknowledgement, unknowing, the effort to understand, and the willingness to live.
 Through the sequence of actions, re-actions and repetitions, an improvisation score provides the logical structure with which to unpack a surrealist narrative, present happenings, and site-specific on-site in-performance research.
 Through this complexity I question the tools in which we use to navigate between the inner and the outer.